extrange/server-core/README.md

 - `services/`: individual container configuration/mounted volumes
 - `nginx/`: reverse proxy configuration

+Renovate:

+- Docker digest updates for container images without versions are considered major updates, and so are not grouped.

 ## Updating Postgres containers across major versions

 Move `data` to `old` and remount: